-Study of the CLDS ensures it has been specified in a manner consistent with the existing CODS. (g)
+Study of the CLDS, and implementation of CLDS alongside the CO dialogue service, ensures it has been specified in a manner consistent with the existing connection-oriented Dialogue Service. (d)

 No applications other than GACS have yet been specified to use the CLDS, so backwards compatibility is not at issue. (g)